bryanzang/bryanzang.github.io/_portfolio/portfolio-5.md

 ## Studied Paper

 The main paper we worked with
 - Bertsimas D., Gibson E., Dunn J., and Orfanoudaki A. 2022.
-“Optimal Survival Trees.”
+"Optimal Survival Trees."
 Machine Learning 111: 2951–3023.